Times and Dates

 createFromDate()

 Given separate inputs for year, month, and day, will return a new instance.
-If any of these parameters are not provided, it will use the current value to fill it in.
+If any of these parameters are not provided, it will use the current year, month and day.
 Accepts strings for the timezone and locale in the fourth and fifth parameters:

 <?php